alejoforeroforero/2023-referencias-fullstack/00-linkedin-test.md

 #### Q94.
 When using the React Developer Tools Chrome extension, what does it mean if the React icon is red?

+- [ ] You are using the development build of React.
+- [ ] You are using the production build of React.
+- [ ] You are using webpack.
+- [ ] You are using Create React App.

+[Reference](https://teamtreehouse.com/community/hey-why-the-logo-of-react-developer-tools-appears-in-red)

 - [x] You are using the development build of React.
 - [ ] You are using the production build of React.
 - [ ] You are using webpack.
 - [ ] You are using Create React App.

-[Reference](https://teamtreehouse.com/community/hey-why-the-logo-of-react-developer-tools-appears-in-red)

 #### Q95.
 How would you modify the constructor to fix this error: "ReferenceError: Must call super constructor in derived class before accessing 'this'..."?